Tutorial: Qt Framework (RVL)¶

 When you click Play, Rapise will play back your test script against the application:

 Sometimes you need to learn objects that are not visible or are obscured by other objects.
-To help with this, Rapise has the Object Spy tool.
+To assist with this, Rapise provides the Object Spy tool.

-The Spy tool lets you see the objects in the application in a hierarchy that you can learn.
+The Spy tool allows you to view the objects in the application within a learnable hierarchy.

-When you are in the middle of recording, click on the Spy button and Rapise will display the Accessible Spy:
+During recording, click the Spy button, and Rapise will display the Accessible Spy:

 You can then use the Accessible Spy to track and find objects in the application hierarchy.
 You can navigate to parent objects by right-clicking on them and choosing Parent.
-Once you have found the desired object, click on the Learn Object in the Spy toolbar and Rapise will add the object in the Spy to the list of learned objects that you can test against.
+Once you have found the desired object, click Learn Object in the Spy toolbar, and Rapise will add the selected object to the list of learned objects for testing.